How To Detox Your Body from Drugs

 Most individuals arrive at clinics intoxicated; your medical detox will be started once it is safe to administer the medication.
 You will then be carefully monitored throughout the duration of your detox.
 Your physical activity will be limited during this time to ensure your safety.
 You will also receive support and encouragement and light therapy from counsellors and therapists while you detox.

-Drug Detox Programme
+Drug Rehab Programme

 Therapeutic treatment programmes are of maximum benefit once the body and mind are cleared from all drugs.
 Once your detox is complete, it is strongly recommended that you undertake a full drug rehab programme to treat the psychological aspect of drug addiction.